poppy-project/pypot/_sources/intro.txt

 Installation
 ============

 The PyPot package is entirely written in Python.
 So, the install process should be rather straightforward.
-Package release and source code can be directly downloaded on `bitbucket <https://bitbucket.org/pierrerouanet/pypot>`_.
+Package release and source code can be directly downloaded on `github <https://github.com/poppy-project/pypot>`_.

 Before you start building PyPot, you need to make sure that the following packages are already installed on your computer: